RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 Caused by: feature `edition2024` is required ... not stabilized in this version of Cargo (1.79.0)
 ```

-But it does not require "pinning a full working dependency set".
-The pin that matters is on
-the *compiler*, not on the crates: `rust:buster` is frozen at Rust 1.79 because Debian buster
-is EOL and the tag stopped being rebuilt, so an unpinned dependency tree is being resolved
-against a compiler that has been standing still for years.
-Point the same, entirely unchanged
-`Cargo.toml` at a current toolchain and it resolves and compiles without a single source
+The durable repair uses a current `rust:1.90-slim-bookworm` toolchain and a project-owned
-change — `actix-web = "4.0.0-beta.8"` resolves forward to 4.15, `deadpool-postgres` stays on
-0.9, and `cargo build --release` succeeds in about 20 seconds.
+`Cargo.lock` generated as a new controlled baseline from the unchanged vendored `Cargo.toml`.
+The patched Dockerfile copies that lock through a named build context and uses `cargo fetch
+--locked` plus `cargo build --release --locked --offline`; it does not modify vendor source or
+silently resolve a newer dependency graph during a build.

 The example is therefore handled exactly like the four in §10: a pipeline-side
 `Dockerfile.patched` (build base `rust:buster` → `rust:1.90-slim-bookworm`, runtime base
 `debian:buster-slim` → `debian:bookworm-slim`, and a name on the previously anonymous final
 stage so compose can target it), with `vendor/` untouched.
 It is the only Rust example in the
-result set and produces one of the best reductions in it: **30.72 MB → 4.01 MB (-86.9%)**,
+result set and produces one of the best reductions in it: **85.39 MB → 9.88 MB (-88.4%)**,
-88 → 0 SBOM components, 177 → 0 vulnerabilities, functional tests passing on both stages.
+88 → 0 SBOM components, 211 → 0 vulnerabilities, functional tests passing on both stages.

 The two **WasmEdge** examples remain excluded, on blocker (1) alone: no
 `io.containerd.wasmedge.v1` runtime is registered with this Docker installation and no